-There are three main goals of our online discussions.
-First, because this is an online course, we want to build a sense of community within our virtual classroom.
+There are two main goals of our online discussions.
+First, we want to build a sense of community within our classroom.
 We can accomplish this by communicating with one another.
 We can use the online discussion board to get to know each other, share ideas, ask questions, and provide feedback.
 Second, we can use the online discussion board as a place to "play around with" the ideas you are learning about in the course.
 This can include analyzing and responding to prompts that I provide and applying communication principles and theories.
 As a result, we will engage in regular online discussions to accomplish these three goals.